As a Systems Engineer your role is to provide technical engineering support to the NZ Army's Communication Information Systems (CIS) fleet.

 - Army Customs and Protocol

 You will learn how to configure network devices such as routers, switches, aggregate multiplexes and computers.
 You will also learn how to operate and engineer satellites, radios, telephone exchanges, transmission media and modems so as to provide 'end-to-end' communication platforms within modern day peace keeping and battlefield conflict zones.

-Post recruit training is a combination of Polytechnic, School of Signals and on the job training.
+Following completion of the RNZ Signals Corps Course training is a combination of Polytechnic, and on the job training.
 Adding to your professional engineering development, you will attend a number of junior and senior RNZ Signals command courses so as to develop your leadership and command strategy thinking within various demanding operational scenario settings.
 All of this training will make for a diverse and challenging learning environment within the NZ Army.